magentabusiness/magentabusiness.github.io/docs/trendz/save-calculated-to-thingsboard.md

 Calculated fields in Trendz offer the ability to compute various metrics based on existing telemetry and attributes.
 These metrics can serve different purposes, from visualization in reports to triggering actions or reuse in other computations.
-What's more, Trendz allows you to save these calculated metrics as device or asset telemetry back to ThingsBoard, enhancing the functionality of your IoT application.
+What's more, Trendz allows you to save these calculated metrics as device or asset telemetry back to IoT Hub, enhancing the functionality of your IoT application.
 Let's explore a few examples of how this feature can be utilized:

 * By using the calculated metrics as input parameters for further calculations or predictions, you can enhance the accuracy and effectiveness of subsequent analyses.